 Sautéed Peppers and Wild Rice with Asparagus Spears

 Our desire to have a plentiful personal supply of asparagus is what got us started in this family farming business in the early 1990’s.
-Unfortunately, asparagus production on a large scale seems to be quite difficult in WNC.
+Unfortunately, asparagus production on a large scale is difficult in WNC.
 We struggled with the many summer droughts and winters not getting cold enough (think Michigan and Washington winter temps) and the asparagus beetles and crown fussarium.
-We no longer grow asparagus on our farm; but have no fear!
-We grow nearly seventy other vegetable varieties.
+We no longer grow asparagus on our farm–however, we grow nearly seventy other vegetable varieties!
 The above spears were steamed and it appears just a bit too long.
 Three minutes and off the heat source is a good rule of thumb when it comes to cooking asparagus spears!

 Gluten Free Pizza

 We make our own gluten-free pizzas starting with a tomato-base sauce made from our own tomatoes or perhaps a pesto base made from our greens with sliced romas.
 Next, we add black olives, sauteed mushrooms, and sliced bell peppers which we have frozen and waiting.
 Then, we layer on fresh greens.
 If the greens are large, we just chop them up a bit to make them bite sized.
 Top with fresh mozzarella and into the oven it goes.
 Into each life a little pizza must flow.
 We make it healthy!